 - Qualify for an estate marital tax deduction

 - Qualify for the gift tax marital deduction

 - Roll over a deceased spouse’s IRA into your own

 - Save on health insurance

 There’s a reason people get married in the first place.
-The financial benefits and security help establish long-term bonds that allow partners to better legally and financially stand by one another.
+The financial benefits and security help establish long-term bonds that allow partners to better legally, financially, and emotionally stand by one another.

 Trying to make a life work alongside another person isn’t easy; it means compromise, communication, and effort by both parties.
 One of the biggest issues most marriages will face is a financial hardship, and every couple must face down this dragon differently.

-For some, deciding to divorce on paper for legal reasons may be in their best interests, but regardless, it’s crucial to understand both the pros and cons before taking any major action.
+Some may consider a divorce on paper for legal reasons with their legal advisor.
+It’s crucial to understand your options before taking any major action.